CollectionBuilder/collectionbuilder.github.io/_docs/06_customization/config-metadata.md

 **Browse Links**

-In the case of this example, only the location and subject fields have a value (`true`) for "browse-link", so those fields will turn each indivdual subject and location term (delimited by semi-colon in that field) into a link (e.g. browse.html#dogs) that links back to a browse page view that will only list those items that share that term.
+In the case of this example, only the location and subject fields have a value (`true`) for "browse-link", so those fields will turn each individual subject and location term (delimited by semi-colon in that field) into a link (e.g. browse.html#dogs) that links back to a browse page view that will only list those items that share that term.

 **Dublin Core and Schema Markup**